North Perth, Ontario

 North Perth is a lower-tier municipality in Ontario, Canada.
 Its name is based on its location in the northern portion of Perth County.
-The main community in North Perth is Listowel.
-Other communities include Atwood, Monkton, Elma and Wallace township.
-The municipality was incorporated in 1998, and is heavily agricultural.
+The main community in North Perth is the former town of Listowel.
+Other communities include the former towns of Atwood and Monkton, and the former townships of Elma and Wallace.
+The municipality was incorporated in 1998 and is heavily agricultural.

 As of the 2016 Census, the township had a population of 13,130 in a land area of 493.14 square kilometres.
 There were 5,098 occupied private dwellings.

 History

 Town of Listowel

 Settler John Binning arrived in 1852 and was the first to create a permanent residence in the area originally named Mapleton.
 The name was changed to Listowel when a post office was established in 1856.
 The new name was chosen by a government official and refers to Listowel, Ireland.
 The majority of early settlers were of Protestant Irish origin (Ulster Scots Planters, or English Planters).

 Listowel was incorporated as a town in 1874.
 It is located at the intersection of Highway 86 and Highway 23.
 Its population was 7,530 at the Canada 2016 Census in a land area of 6.65 square kilometres; at the time there were 3,159 occupied dwellings.